nealcrook/nascom/nascom4/cpm/README.md

 A-F).
 At boot time, drive A is associated with disk 0 and drive B is associated with disk 1.

-The utility SDMOUNT is used to associate a disk image with a drive.
-For example, "SDMOUNT B 6" mounts disk image 6 on B.
+The utility SETDRV is used to associate a disk image with a drive.
+For example, "SETDRV B 6" mounts disk image 6 on B.

 If the system boots from an SD drive (ie, if drive A is an SD drive) then any disk image mounted on A must be a system disk (various CP/M operations trigger a